 After the untimely deaths of her son and then her husband, Annie became a recluse but she continued to be an avid collector of antiques.
 After her death in 1951 and through her generous bequest, the Kemerer Museum of Decorative Arts was established in Bethlehem in 1954.

 Annie Kemerer’s extensive personal collection includes lovely examples of Pennsylvania German textiles, exquisite furniture, priceless Bohemian glass, and her breathtaking 200-piece wedding china set.

-The Collections Resource Center, a two-story environmentally controlled vault that houses all of the most sensitive objects in the collections of Historic Bethlehem Museums & Sites, opened in the fall of 2013.
+Attached to the Kemerer Museum, the Collections Resource Center, a two-story environmentally controlled vault that houses all of the most sensitive objects in the collections of Historic Bethlehem Museums & Sites, opened in the fall of 2013.
 On the interior, floor-to-ceiling glass walls make it possible for visitors to see our priceless collections.

 The second floor of the vault is home to the distinguished Elizabeth Johnston Prime Dollhouse and Toy Collection.
 It is one of the largest antique dollhouse collections in the United States with forty-four structures and 6,000 pieces.
 This collection, spanning the period from 1830-1930, recounts 100 years of architectural and decorative arts history.

 Mrs. Prime was so precise in her collecting that she only put pieces in each house that were period-appropriate, down to the china.
 Because the collection is so vast, we feature select houses throughout the year on display.

 Translate the Historic Bethlehem Museums & Sites website into your language of choice!